It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 You can use some rewards to attract people and participate in the contest.
 It may be a simple quiz or multi-tier exclusive contest running for a few days.

-Sometimes the initial cost may seem higher, but the number of participants and new potential leads you get will be well worth the price if you put efforts in the right direction.
+Sometimes the initial cost may seem higher, but the number of participants and new potential leads will be well worth the price if you put efforts in the right direction.

 Really tight on budget?